Chasen Shreve: New York Yankees

 The Braves traded Shreve and David Carpenter to the New York Yankees for Manny Banuelos on January 1, 2015.

 Shreve pitched to a 1.89 ERA in his first 52 1/3 innings of the 2015 season, but had a 13.50 ERA in his final six innings, during which he allowed four home runs.
 Yankees catcher Brian McCann speculated that Shreve was tipping his pitches to opposing hitters, though Larry Rothschild, the Yankees pitching coach, believed Shreve was simply tired at the end of the season.
 Overall in 2015, Shreve ended the season 6–2 with a 3.09 ERA in 59 game appearances.

 Shreve struggled to a 5.21 ERA in his first 19 appearances to begin 2016.
 On May 26, 2016, he was placed on the 15-day disabled list due to a left shoulder strain.
 On August 30, Shreve earned his first Major League save in 5–4 ten-inning win over the Kansas City Royals.
-In 2017, Shreve spent the first half of the season between AAA and the Yankees bullpen.
-Through his first 29 appearances, he collected a 2.77 ERA before being sent back down to Class AAA on July 19 after the acquisition of David Robertson and Tommy Kahnle.
+In 2017, Shreve spent the first half of the season between the Triple–A Scranton/Wilkes-Barre RailRiders and the Yankees bullpen.
+Through his first 29 appearances, he collected a 2.77 ERA before being sent back down to Scranton on July 19 after the acquisition of David Robertson and Tommy Kahnle.
 The Yankees recalled Shreve on July 30.

 St. Louis Cardinals

 On July 27, 2018, the Yankees traded Shreve and Giovanny Gallegos to the St. Louis Cardinals for Luke Voit and bonus pool money.
 In 39 games for the Yankees, he had compiled a 2–2 record with a 4.26 ERA.

 Shreve finished his 2018 campaign in St. Louis with a 1–2 record and a 3.07 ERA in 20 relief appearances.
 On March 22, 2019, Shreve was designated for assignment by the team.
-He was outrighted on March 27 and assigned to the Memphis Redbirds of the Class AAA Pacific Coast League.
+He was outrighted on March 27 and assigned to the Memphis Redbirds of the Triple–A Pacific Coast League.
 He was recalled to St. Louis for the first time in 2019 on July 11, but designated for assignment once again on July 23.
 Shreve elected free agency on October 1, 2019.